+ What is Hearken?

 + Is Hearken mobile-friendly?

 Indeed!
-Hearken will work seamlessly with mobile-friendly websites.
-Our embeddable modules are responsive and scale to the website they’re hosted on and the screen they’re being viewed on.
+Our EMS works seamlessly with mobile-friendly websites.
+Our embeds are responsive and scale to the website they’re hosted on and the screen they’re being viewed on.

 + Does Hearken integrate with social media?

-Hearken is not directly embeddable on social media.
-Facebook and Twitter do not allow embed codes.
-Hearken helps draw traffic and engagement to your website and bring audience relationships into your management system.
-This way, the questions, votes and emails collected aren’t lost to Twitter streams and Facebook comments.
+In short, Hearken helps draw traffic and engagement to your website and bring audience relationships into your management system.
+This way, the valuable questions, votes and emails collected aren’t owned by and lost to Twitter and Facebook.

 Social media is still a fantastic tool to stoke engagement with Hearken.
-Many organizations use social media to prompt audiences to ask questions and vote by posting screenshots of their Hearken curiosity module or voting module with corresponding links.
+Many organizations use social media to prompt audiences to ask questions and vote by posting screenshots and links to their embeds and pages.

 + How do I get started and how long does it take?

-If you’re curious about how Hearken’s tools would work in your newsroom get in touch.
+If you’re curious about how Hearken could work in your newsroom get in touch.
 Once you decide to start a subscription, we'll set up two calls:

 1) Consulting call: we'll help you to craft a plan to hit the ground running.